CrowdStrike/automactc/README.md

 ## Advanced usage

-By default, automactc populate verbose debug logging into a file named `prefix,hostname,serial,ip,runtime.log`.
+By default, automactc populate verbose debug logging into a file named `prefix,hostname,ip,runtime.log`.
 You can disable the generation of this log with:

 	automactc.py -m all -nl